TeknozFR/MemeSaber/README.md

 # MemeSaber
-Beat Saber mod that displays memes at the result screen, after a song ends.
+This Beat Saber plugin allows to display memes (and other images) after a song ends, on the result screen.

-TODO: Write README
+## Download